 - Donations can be made in the pet’s name to a shelter or therapy dog association

-As the days passed after our cat died, my children’s mourning seemed to shift.
-“Mom, it’s like a stale grief now,” my son said one day.
+As the days passed after Kara Anderson’s family cat died, her children’s mourning seemed to shift.
+“Mom, it’s like a stale grief now,” her son said one day.
 “You forget about it, but then you remember and it’s there, and you still have to deal with it.”

-Eventually, though, many families decide to bring another animal into their hearts.
+Eventually, many families decide to bring another animal into their hearts.

-A “proper” amount of time is different for every family, but Hunt said when it feels right, it always is.
+A “proper” amount of time is different for every family, but Hunt said when it feels right to get a new pet, it always is.